anduril/sample-app-entity-visualizer/README.md

 VITE_LATTICE_URL=""
 ```

+For information on how to obtain these tokens, see the [Sandboxes documentation](https://developer.anduril.com/guides/getting-started/sandboxes#get-the-tokens).

 Please contact your Anduril representative if you need assistance with populating these values or run into any authentication issues.

 ### Run the application